Slicing up multigraded linear series: Introduction

 is a closed immersion. \end{corollary}

-Second, when $\Gamma < \SL(2,\SC)$ is a finite subgroup our result implies that a certain map from the equivariant Hilbert scheme of the quotient stack $[\SC^2/\Gamma]$ to the product of certain Quot schemes, which were constructed and identified with Nakajima quiver varieties in \cite{craw2021quot}, is a closed immersion.
+Second, when $\Gamma < \SL(2,\SC)$ is a finite subgroup {\balazs with $r+1$ conjugacy classes}, our result implies that a certain map from the equivariant Hilbert scheme of the quotient stack $[\SC^2/\Gamma]$ to the product of certain Quot schemes, which were constructed and identified with Nakajima quiver varieties in \cite{craw2021quot}, is a closed immersion.

 \begin{corollary}[{Corollary~\ref{cor:hilbcorner}}] Let $I_1,\dots,I_l$ be a covering of the set $\{0,\dots,r\}$ and $n \in \mathbb{N}^{r+1}$.
 The product of the cornering morphisms induces a closed immersion